yellowmessenger/documentation/docs/platform_concepts/studio/api/add-api.md

 2. Once API is added, go to `PARAMS` and update it by clicking on 3 dots button.

-Change `q` to {{{cityName}}}, this will fetch city name from cityName variable.
+For the key- `q`, add a value- {{{cityName}}}.
+This will fetch city name from cityName variable.
 In the bot flow, user response can be stored in the cityName variable which can be used here.
 Also update `appid` which API key you retrieved from [OpenWeather API](https://openweathermap.org)

 ![Update Parameters](https://i.imgur.com/jbCB6X7.png)

 3. Once added, you can test the API by hitting `Send` button.
 Since `cityName` variable is empty right now, you'll be asked for a city name.
-Provide the city name and hit `OK`.
+Provide the city name and hit `SEND`.
 If the API is correctly added and the endpoint works, you should be able to see a sample response as below.

 ![API Response](https://i.imgur.com/cU30hAy.png)